rmrk-team/evm-dev-docs/rmrk-legos-examples/mergedequippable.md

   await mintTokens(kanaria, gem);
 ```

 Having minted both `Kanaria`s and `Gem`s, we can now add assets to them.
 We will add assets to the `Kanaria` using the `addKanariaAssets` function.
 It accepts `Kanaria` and address of the `Catalog` smart contract.
-Assets will be added using the [`addAssetEntry`](broken-reference) method.
+Assets will be added using the [`addEquippableAssetEntry`](broken-reference) method.
 We will add a default asset, which doesn't need a `baseAddress` value.
 The composed asset needs to have the `baseAddress`.
 We also specify the fixed parts IDs for background, head, body and wings.
 Additionally we allow the gems to be equipped in the slot parts IDs.
 With the asset entires added, we can add them to a token and then accept them as well:

 ```typescript
 async function addKanariaAssets(